These instructions apply to the University’s centrally administered Lenovo laptops.

 Lenovo Commercial Vantage software

 Lenovo (Commercial) Vantage allows you to view the settings of your Lenovo computer and to update drivers.
-Updating drivers is one of the easiest ways to keep your computer secure.
+Updating drivers is one of the easiest ways to try to fix problems.

 Install Lenovo Vantage from the Software Center.

 - Launch Software Center via the university menu.

 - Enter Lenovo in the search box, and Lenovo Commercial Vantage will be displayed as the search result.
 Click the application’s icon and select Install in the window displayed.
 If you see the word Uninstall, the program has already been installed and you can start using it.

 - Start the program from the Start menu, e.g. by typing Lenovo in the search box.

 - The program starts up and displays an overview of the computer.

 When the program opens, you will see a dashboard.
 It displays information about the computer and the size of the storage space, as well as a link to updates, among other things.